gakas14/Batch-Data-Pipeline-using-Airflow-Spark-EMR-Snowflake/README.md

-# Batch-Data-Pipeline-using-Airflow-Spark-EMR-Snowflake
+# ETL pipeline using Airflow, Spark, EMR, and Snowflake
-This project will utilize Airflow to orchestrate and manage the data pipeline to create and terminate the EMR cluster, and the processing is complete to save on cost, AWS EMR(spark) for the data processing;
+This project will utilize Airflow to orchestrate and manage the data pipeline as it creates and terminates an EMR cluster, and AWS EMR(spark) will be used for data processing.